 There are many definitions out there, but essentially it’s all about taking proper care of yourself, just as you do for others.

-Self-care needs to be not only your physical wellbeing, but also your emotional, social, mental and spiritual wellbeing too.
-What this means is that even if you are physically fit and eat healthily, your other non-physical needs such as your emotional wellbeing must also be met.
+Self-care is more than looking after only your physical well-being.
+It’s looking after your emotional, social, mental, and spiritual well-being too.
+What this means is that even if you are physically fit and eat healthy foods, your other non-physical needs, such as your emotional well-being, must also be met.

-Self-care needs to be self-initiated and deliberate: it’s not one of those unplanned activities that just happens—because, guess what?
+Self-care needs to be self-initiated and deliberate; it’s not one of those unplanned activities that just happen, because guess what?
 If you don’t schedule and plan for it, it will never happen.
 Other priorities (and usually other people’s priorities!) will consume your attention!

-Self-care must be nourishing — whereby you feel the benefit of it, whether that be an improved mood, more relaxed, more energised, less anxious or less stressed.
+Self-care must be nourishing — whereby you feel the benefit of it, whether that be an improved mood, more relaxed, more energized, less anxious, or less stressed.

-Make a list of all the activities you enjoy doing (outside of normal home and work related tasks, of course) that make you feel happy or energised, content, rested, relaxed, or even some that make you laugh out loud!
+Make a list of all the activities you enjoy doing (outside of the normal home and work-related tasks, of course) that make you feel happy or energized, content, rested, relaxed, or even some that make you laugh out loud!
 Then schedule these activities into your calendar.
 Aim for one per day.
-Some will be the type of activities you can easily do everyday, whereas some might be a once every three months type of activity or a once a year activity.
-Make sure you schedule these less occurring activities in too, as this will make them real and you are committing to them by writing them down.
+Some will be the type of activities you can easily do every day, whereas some might be a once every three months type of activity or a once a year activity.
+Make sure you schedule these less occurring activities too, as this will make them real and you are committing to them by writing them down.

-Also, don’t forget to tell those around you about your focus on self-care, as this not only increases your commitment to your self-care, but also, at a practical level, you may need to arrange for someone to look after the kids when you schedule your activities, so you can truly focus on yourself during these times.
-Tell people proudly what you are doing – you are an important human being and you deserve to be healthy.
+Also, don’t forget to tell those around you about your focus on self-care, as this not only increases your commitment to your self-care but also, at a practical level, you may need to arrange for someone to look after the kids when you schedule your activities, so you can truly focus on yourself during these times.
+Tell people proudly what you are doing – you’re an important human being and you deserve to be healthy.
 It also won’t hurt to tell them that a healthy and happier you will also benefit the people around you too!

 You can do this.
-And remember: don’t feel guilty.
-You need this to be the best person (and carer) you can be.
+And remember, don’t feel guilty.
+You need this to be the best person (and caregiver) you can be.